YTMND: Media exposure

 Due to the nature and format of YTMNDs, the site has garnered attention from outside media sources.
 In 2005, Reuters wrote an article on Tom Cruise which made a reference to the Tom Cruise Kills Oprah YTMND.

 On the February 1, 2006, episode of Attack of the Show!, viewers were asked to "make a kickass YTMND" for the show's "user created" segment.
 In order for sites to qualify for this YTMND competition, members were required to add "aots" at the beginning of the site's URL.
 In the August 2006 issue of Wired, an article under the "Expert" column by the name of "1 Web Site, 250,000 Idiotic Clips.
 LOL!" was printed.
-In the article, five of Goldberg's favorite YTMNDs (You're the Man Now, Dog; Vader Coaster; Lohan Facial; LOL Internet; Blue Ball Machine) were mentioned, along with commentary from Max himself for each one.
+In the article, five of Goldberg's favorite YTMNDs (You're the Man Now, Dog; Picard Song; Lohan Facial; LOL Internet; Blue Ball Machine) were mentioned, along with commentary from Max himself for each one.
 The article's writer, James Lee, can be quoted as saying "Repeat an image loop and a sound file – as 24-year-old Max Goldberg with You're the Man Now, Dog – and pretty soon you'll have 4 million visitors a month and 120,000 contributors uploading their own clips."
 Also in August 2006, an effort of YTMND users to post satirical reviews on the Amazon page for Tuscan whole milk was covered by The New York Times.

 YTMND was featured in an article for the July 30, 2006, issue of The Washington Post.
 The article describes how Goldberg conceived yourethemannowdog.com, its rise in popularity, and the elements of a YTMND site.
 The article also referred to the creators of YTMNDs as "artists".
 Goldberg signed a release for The Colbert Report to show Stephen Colbert-related YTMNDs.
-A select few seconds of a YTMND was shown.
 On November 23, The Washington Post reported on telemarketing pranks in which they named a number of websites, including howtoprankatelemarketer.ytmnd.com.
 Various other news reporting sites have printed the same article, including Reuters and The Wall Street Journal.
 A Swedish newspaper, metro, also included the site in a separate article.